Pure Functions

 PureImpureFunctionsEng

 Pure functions have a crucial drawback.
 They can not communicate with the outside world.
 Because functions for input and output, functions for building a state, or functions for creating random numbers can not be pure.
-The only effect that a pure function can have is according to Simon Peyton Jones to warm up the room.
-Haskell solves this dead-end by embedded impure, imperative subsystems in the pure functional language.
+According to Simon Peyton Jones, the only effect that a pure function can have is to warm up the room.
+Haskell solves this dead-end by embedding impure, imperative subsystems in the pure functional language.
 These imperative subsystems are called monads.
 I will write more about monads in a few seconds.

 What is the story of purity in C++?
-This story is based - similar to Immutable Data - on the discipline of the programmer.
-I will present in the following program a function, a meta-function, and a constexpr function.
+This story is based – similar to Immutable Data – on the programmer’s discipline.
+I will present a function, a meta-function, and a constexpr function in the following program.
 All three are pure functions.

 1